peterdalle/semproducible/README.md

 summary(fit)
 ```

-Now, let's run the generated code above.
+Let's run the generated code above.
+The output should look similar to this:

-Output when using the covariance matrix in lavaan:

 ```
 lavaan 0.6-5 ended normally after 19 iterations